I don’t need financial aid. I only want a student loan. Why do I have to fill out the FAFSA?

 Yes.
 At the very least, you will be able to borrow a low-interest federal student loan.
 In order to receive a federal student loan you must complete the FAFSA.

-My family’s financial situation has changed since last year.
+What if my family’s financial situation has changed dramatically since last year.
 What do I do?

 My Student Aid Report (SAR) indicates that I have been selected for verification.
 What does this mean?